tiannaolivas/SeaTurtle_DolphinODD/README.md

 4. Objectives: The primary objective of the individuals is for a transition to certain behaviors that can contribute to the reduction of human-wildlife interactions between people who come to the coast of Alabama to recreate and Gulf sea turtles/dolphins.
 ### Details -
 1. Initialization: The simulation begins with a defined number of individuals with random demographics and characteristics regarding recreational activities in coastal Alabama.
-2. Details - input data: As time progresses, demographics are projected to change in a specific way that is related to certain data (e.g. younger people are going to the coast, more educated people are going to the coast, etc.)
+2. Input data: As time progresses, demographics are projected to change in a specific way that is related to current demographic data (e.g. younger people are going to the coast, more educated people are going to the coast, etc.)
-3. Submodels: Their will be submodels for projected demographic change.
+3. Submodels: There will be submodels for projected demographic change.
-4. Parameters: Model parameters include various demographics for individuals, various behavioral responses and a projected change in demographics.
+4. Parameters: Model parameters include various demographics for individuals, various behavioral responses, and a projected change in demographics.
 5. Observations: Stakeholders demographics and:
     1. Basic knowledge/attitudes
     2. Behavior